New Year Goal: Set Yourself Up for Financial Success

 New Year Goal Blog Post

-If improving your financial situation is on your to-do list for the new year, check out these five tips on how to set yourself up for financial success.
+If improving your financial situation is on your to-do list for the new year, check out these five tips to set yourself up for financial success.

 1. Prioritize Your Financial Goals

-Figuring out what your financial goals are is a great first step to take when wanting to improve your financial situation.
-To help organize the order of priority, separate the goals by when you think you can accomplish them: short-term goals can be accomplished in less than six months; medium-term goals can be accomplished between six to twelve months; and long-term goals require more than a year to complete.
-As you’re sorting them into different categories, make sure that you’re being realistic on the time and money it will take to cross off each goal.
+Figuring out your financial goals is a great first step for improving your financial situation.
+To help prioritize, separate the goals by when you think you can accomplish them — short-term goals can be accomplished in less than six months, medium-term goals can take between six to twelve months, and long-term goals can require more than a year to complete.
+As you’re sorting, make sure you’re being realistic on the time and money it will take to cross off each goal.

 2. Create a Budget

-After you’ve set your financial goals for the year, creating a new budget to go along with your new goals is the next logical step to take.
-Budgets can help you determine where your money is going, control your spending habits, and help keep you on the right track to meeting your goals.
-Budgets can also help you figure out expenses that you might no longer need, which can free up some money to be allocated elsewhere.
+After you’ve set your financial goals for the year, creating a new budget is the next step.
+Budgets can help control your spending habits, determine where your money is going, and keep you on the right track to meet your goals.
+Budgets can also help you figure out expenses you no longer need, which can free up money to be allocated elsewhere.
+Learn more about creating a budget here.

 Falling into the credit card debt trap is easy to do because credit cards are designed to be convenient.
-With cash, you can see when you’re running low on funds; but with credit cards, it’s so easy to forget that you’re dealing with real money.
+With cash, you can see when you’re running low on funds; but with credit cards, it’s so easy to forget you’re dealing with real money.
 Purchases can add up quickly, and you might not realize how much you’ve been using your card until you get your monthly statement.
-And, due to the high interest rates that are associated with credit cards, we actually end up paying more for things than what we would have paid for with cash.
+Because of the high interest rates associated with credit cards, you often end up paying more than if you had used cash.

 4. Fund Your Retirement Early